-It’s important that your idea is sustainable, with or without a grant.
-If your idea requires a consistent investment (beyond this first award), how exactly do you intend to ensure the organization or idea continues to be funded at an appropriate level?
+It’s important that your project is sustainable, with or without a grant.
+If your project requires a consistent investment (beyond this first award), how exactly do you intend to ensure continued funding at an appropriate level?

 Keep it short and sweet.

 Our grant response team has put together a list of frequent questions that our grantees have during the process.
 Take a look through those questions before you contact the support team.